-Each member of the Emera team is critical to our ability to deliver cleaner energy now and into the future.
+Each member of the Emera team is critical to delivering the sustainable, reliable, and affordable energy utility customers expect.
 This is why we strive to be an employer of choice, providing the total rewards, development opportunities and overall experience that our current and future employees desire.
+We also recognize the value of diverse experiences, perspectives and backgrounds and continually strive for workplaces where everyone feels welcome, safe and valued.

-2023 Emera Sustainability Report: Our People, pp. 24-25

-Emera Corporate Website: Social
+- 2024 Emera Sustainability Report: Our People, p.
+21 - Emera Corporate Website: Teams and Communities